KumoCorp/kumomta/docs/changelog/main.md

   unreachable destinations no longer block shutdown until they timeout, and are instead terminated immediately.
 * Parallelize DNS lookups to improve latency when validating shaping configuration
-* TSA log hook has an option to match rules on the client side before deciding to send a record to the daemon, reducing IO pressure on the spool and bandwidth between the MTA and the TSA daemon, at the cost of some CPU utilization.
-This will likely become the default mode in the next release, but it is currently gated and must be enabled explicitly by passing `pre_filter = true` to the `setup_with_automation` call.
+* TSA log hook now has an option to match rules on the client side before deciding to send a record to the daemon, reducing IO pressure on the spool and bandwidth between the MTA and the TSA daemon, at the cost of some CPU utilization.
+This defaults to enabled but can be disabled by setting `pre_filter = false` in the call to `setup_with_automation`.
 * New
   [max_connections](../reference/kumo/start_esmtp_listener/max_connections.md)
   option to set a limit on the number of concurrent incoming connections